Las Vegas Raiders: First Oakland era (1960–1981)

 Feldman began the 1962 season as Raiders head coach but was fired on October 16, 1962, after an 0–5 start.
 From October 16 through December, the Raiders were coached by Oklahoma native and former assistant coach Red Conkright.
 Under Conkright, the Raiders went 1–8, finishing the season with 1–13 record.
 Following the 1962 season the Raiders appointed Conkright to an interim mentor position as they looked for a new head coach.

 After the 1962 season, Raiders managing general partner F. Wayne Valley hired Al Davis as Raiders head coach and general manager.
 At 33, he was the youngest person in professional football history to hold the positions.
 Davis immediately began to implement what he termed the "vertical game", an aggressive offensive strategy inspired by the offense developed by Chargers head coach Sid Gillman.
 Under Davis the Raiders improved to 10–4 and he was named the AFL's Coach of the Year in 1963.
 Though the team slipped to 5–7–2 in 1964, they rebounded to an 8–5–1 record in 1965.
 The famous silver and black Raider uniform debuted at the regular season-opening game on September 7, 1963.
-Prior to this, the team wore a combination of black and white with gold trim on the pants and oversized numerals.
+Before this, the team wore a combination of black and white with gold trim on the pants and oversized numerals.

 In April 1966 Davis left the Raiders after being named AFL Commissioner, promoting assistant coach John Rauch to head coach.
 Two months later, the league announced its merger with the NFL.